-5653/5654 MEN'S CHORUS I/II Gr 9-12 0.5/0.5 credit Prerequisite/Recommendation: None.
+5653/5654 MEN'S CHORUS I/II Gr 9-12 0.5/0.5 credit

 This is a non-auditioned choir.
 It is designed for students in grades 9 through 12 with tenor or bass voices.
 Students will explore vocal technique, choral singing tone, sight-reading, and performance techniques.
 Students are required to participate in all concerts, rehearsals, and festivals.
+Choir expenses may be required.